on-prem/tinycore-symlinktool/README.md

 `symlinktool.sh` is designed to improve the [Persistence in TinyCore Linux](http://wiki.tinycorelinux.net/wiki:persistence_for_dummies#getting_tinycore_to_save_your_documents_and_settings) problem by copying the files to a persistent disk, and then creating symlinks to those files in place of the originals.
+It can also store the files in a Git repository to easily track/revert changes.

 Example: